Iveco Daily: Chinese production

-Since 2009, the third generation Daily has been the base of the Turin (都灵) and later the Power Daily (宝迪) variant by Nanjing Automobile subsidiary Naveco.
+Since 2009, the third generation Daily has been the base of the Turin (都灵) and later the Power Daily (宝迪) variant by Nanjing Automobile's subsidiary Naveco.
 The model was sold until 2013 and received a modernized facelift variant sold starting from 2014 to 2017.
 An electric van variant of Power Daily was also available from 2018 and ended in 2021.

 Facelift

 Iveco Daily Ousheng

 A version produced by Naveco (Nanjing Iveco) of China called the Iveco Daily Ousheng (欧胜) was a facelift based on the second facelift of the Iveco Daily, and extended production starting from 2017.
 A mini bus variant called the Oufeng was also available in China.
 The RV version of the Iveco Daily Ousheng called the Daily Ousheng Tourist RV was rebadged by Maxus and sold as the Maxus H90 in China.

 Third generation (2014)

 The third generation Daily was introduced in July 2014.
 Compared to the previous model, the vehicle has been completely revised; only the range of engines was retained.
 The selection of body variants, dimensions, wheelbases and payloads has been significantly expanded.
 According to the manufacturer, 8,000 variants are now available.
 The high loading area caused by the ladder frame on the Daily V has now been lowered by 55 mm and the often criticized long overhangs have been reduced.
 To improve driving comfort, the wheel suspension has been redesigned and the seating position of the driver's seat has been improved.
 The vehicle design was also redesigned and adapted to the requirements of aerodynamics.
 The standard equipment includes Electronic Stability Control; other safety features such as lane departure warning and a reversing camera are available as options.
 Also optional is a pneumatic rear suspension designed to make loading and unloading easier.
 This model received the International Van of the Year award in 2015.